Mr12th/R-sum-/README.md

-# Resume 👍 code for sesume
+# Resume 👍 code for résumé